Bible Verses About Relationships

 What does the Bible say about healthy relationships?

 The Bible emphasizes love, forgiveness, kindness, and selflessness as foundations for healthy relationships.
-It teaches us to put others' needs before our own.

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.